shopbetreuung/hook-point-manager/README.md

 # hook-point-manager
 [![dicord](https://img.shields.io/discord/727190419158597683)](https://discord.gg/9NqwJqP)

-Automatically creates and manages new hook points for modified shops
+Automatically creates and manages new hook points for modified shops.

 ## How to use